uptrace/cloud-changelog/README.md

   When tail-based sampling is enabled, Uptrace makes sure your budget is spent uniformly across the month so you always have fresh statistics.

-  Tail-based sampling is enabled by default.
+  Tail-based sampling is disabled by default.

 - Starting from December 1st, users on the free tier won't be able to use tail-based sampling.